Overview

 Step 3: Cross-Check with Body Roundness Index (BRI)

-BRI takes a different mathematical approach to a similar goal as ABSI — estimating body roundness as a proxy for fat distribution — using your waist circumference and height.
-Because it uses a different formula, comparing your BRI alongside ABSI gives you two independent perspectives on the same underlying question.
+BRI takes a different mathematical approach toward a goal similar to ABSI's: estimating body roundness as a proxy for fat distribution, using your waist circumference and height.
+Because it runs a different formula, checking your BRI alongside ABSI gives you two independent readings on the same underlying question.

 Calculate yours with the BRI Calculator.